Carrd Tutorial: How to Make a Good Carrd Website

 When you’re starting out with Carrd, there are two options available:

-To check out how some of the more advanced features work, the best way to start is to go with the seven-day trial.
+To check out some of the more advanced features, the best way to start is to go with the seven-day trial.
 It lets you test-drive the top Pro features.
 No credit card is required for the trial.

-Whatever you decide, the first step towards building an awesome site is taking care of the visual aspect of your website.
+Whatever you decide, the first step towards building an awesome site is the visual aspect of your website.

 Templates